About Oriental COCOSDA

 Oriental COCOSDA (O-COCOSDA) originally is the Oriental branch of COCOSDA, which stands for the International Committee for the Coordination and Standardisation of Speech Databases and Assessment Techniques.

-Now O-COCOSDA is independent, with minimal ties to COCOSDA or other regional groups.
-Additionally, O-COCOSDA focuses on assessing speech recognition and synthesis systems while promoting speech research in Oriental languages.
+Now O-COCOSDA is an independent organization to promote speech research in Asia, with minimal ties to COCOSDA or other regional groups.
+Additionally, O-COCOSDA focuses on assessing speech technology like speech recognition and synthesis systems for oriental languages.

 The annual Oriental COCOSDA International Conference is the flagship event of O-COCOSDA.